-- When a work operations vehicle acts as shadow vehicle, two TTC Spotters should be used.
-One TTC Spotter to control traffic and the other to alert co-workers who are installing and removing TTC of approaching traffic and control traffic when necessary. \(^1\) - On a multilane roadway installing and removing TTC begins and ends as a modified mobile operation (for an example, see TTC-62) 1.
-A shadow vehicle with an arrow board and amber warning lights should be placed on the shoulder to direct traffic out of the closed lane.
-Another shadow vehicle with an arrow board and amber warning lights closes the lane while TTC devices are being installed or removed by the work operation vehicle.
+- 07 When a work operations vehicle acts as shadow vehicle, two TTC flaggers2 should be used.
+One TTC flagger2 to control traffic and the other to alert co-workers who are installing and removing TTC of approaching traffic and control traffic when necessary.1 - On a multilane roadway installing and removing TTC begins and ends as a modified mobile operation (for an example, see TTC-13)^{1,2}.
+A shadow vehicle with an1 arrow board and amber warning lights1 should be placed on the shoulder to direct traffic out of the closed lane.
+Another1 shadow vehicle with an arrow board and 1 amber warning1 lights closes the lane while TTC devices are being installed or removed by the work operation vehicle1.
 The shadow vehicle should be 80' to 120' in advance of the work operation vehicle.

-Option: 1

-On a multi-lane roadway the work operations vehicle may be equipped with a TMA; however it must also be protected by a shadow vehicle.1

-- On a multilane roadway TTC devices shall not be stored, installed or removed from a shadow vehicle or a shadow vehicle with a TMA.
-Temporary traffic control devices shall be stored, installed or removed from a work operation vehicle.

-1 - When a shadow vehicle on a multilane roadway is unable to be positioned on the shoulder and is partially or fully in the travel lane it shall be equipped with a TMA when the posted speed limit is 45 mph or greater.1
+Option: - 09 On a multi-lane roadway the work operations vehicle may be equipped with a TMA; however it must also be protected by a shadow vehicle equipped with a TMA (for an example, see TTC-13).^{1,2} Standard: - 10 On a multilane roadway TTC devices shall not be stored, installed or removed from a shadow vehicle or a shadow vehicle with a TMA.
+Temporary traffic control devices shall be stored, installed or removed from a work operation vehicle.1 - When a shadow vehicle on a multilane roadway is unable to be positioned on the shoulder and is partially or fully in the travel lane it shall be equipped with a TMA when the posted speed limit is 45 mph or greater.1 Guidance: - 12 Stationary lane closures on a multi-lane roadway should be installed with the flow of traffic in the following sequence:

-- Stationary lane closures on a multi-lane roadway should be installed with the flow of traffic in the following sequence: - A. Install all advance warning signs, beginning with the ROAD WORK AHEAD (W20-1) sign and ending with the END ROAD WORK (G20-2 (V)) sign.
+- A. Install all advance warning signs, beginning with the ROAD WORK AHEAD (W20-1) sign and ending with the END ROAD WORK (G20-2 (V)) sign.
 Install all signs beginning with the opposite side which will be closed (for a right lane closure; first, install all signs on the left side (shoulder) and then install all signs on the right side (shoulder). - B. Install shoulder taper if required. - C. Install arrow board on the shoulder prior to the merging taper or as close to the beginning of the merging taper as possible. - D. Install channelizing devices to form a merging taper.
 Use of a shadow vehicle (with or without a TMA, depending on the type of roadway) is recommended during installation. - E. Install traffic control devices along the buffer space. - F. Continue placing devices along the work space at the appropriate spacing. - G. Install devices for the termination area.
-Install an END ROAD WORK sign, if necessary. - H. Review the lane closure by performing a drive through inspection, correcting any deficiencies and documenting necessary adjustments. - All TTC devices for a stationary lane closure on a multi-lane roadway, except advance warning signs, should be removed against the flow of traffic in the following sequence:

-A. Remove the channelizing devices starting from the end of the activity area working back to the widest part of the merging taper.
+Install an END ROAD WORK sign, if necessary. - H. Review the lane closure by performing a drive through inspection, correcting any deficiencies and documenting necessary adjustments. - 13 All TTC devices for a stationary lane closure on a multi-lane roadway, except advance warning signs, should be removed against the flow of traffic when the shadow vehicle has a non-trailer TMA device2 in the following sequence: - A. Remove the channelizing devices starting from the end of the activity area working back to the widest part of the merging taper. - B. Place the removal vehicle on the shoulder, and remove the channelizing devices from the merging taper by hand onto the work vehicle.